rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 sample config above, if you need odbc support, you should put `preload => res_odbc.so` directly below your `autoload=yes` line.

-After you’ve gotten all the preloads finished, **delete everything else** in the file.
+After you've gotten all the preloads finished, **delete everything else** in the file.
 Seriously.
-You won’t need it anymore :)
+You won't need it anymore :)

 ## Enable Only What You Need